fred0r/HLStatsX-Windmill-Theme/README.md

 HLStatsx:CE Theme built using StarterClan v1.11.3 fork with Windmill Dashboard CSS applied on top.

+Some default HLStatsx:CE features have been remvoed to simplify the interface and make it small screen friendly.

 Features:
-* Dark and light theme switcher.
+* Dark and light theme switcher
-* Responsive design works well on small screens.
+* Responsive design works well on small screens
-* Custom colours (soon)
+* Custom CSS colour (soon)
-* Links menu.
+* Links menu

 <p align="right">(<a href="#readme-top">back to top</a>)</p>